Stone's representation theorem for Boolean algebras: Stone spaces

-where b is an element of B. This is the topology of pointwise convergence of nets of homomorphisms into the two-element Boolean algebra.
+where b is an element of B. These sets are also closed and so are clopen (both closed and open).
+This is the topology of pointwise convergence of nets of homomorphisms into the two-element Boolean algebra.

 For every Boolean algebra B, S(B) is a compact totally disconnected Hausdorff space; such spaces are called Stone spaces (also profinite spaces).
-Conversely, given any topological space X, the collection of subsets of X that are clopen (both closed and open) is a Boolean algebra.
+Conversely, given any Stone space X, the collection of subsets of X that are clopen is a Boolean algebra.

 Representation theorem

 A simple version of Stone's representation theorem states that every Boolean algebra B is isomorphic to the algebra of clopen subsets of its Stone space S(B).
 The isomorphism sends an element $b \in B$ to the set of all ultrafilters that contain b.
 This is a clopen set because of the choice of topology on S(B) and because B is a Boolean algebra.